suffolklibraries/lgc/content/collections/events/drag-show.md

     content:
       -
         type: text
-        text: 'There is a small amount of carparking out side of the venue.
-There are also carparks either at the student halls or at the St peters dock carpark.'
+        text: 'There is a small amount of car parking outside of the venue.
+There are also car parks either at the student halls or at the St Peters Dock car park.'
   -
     type: heading
     attrs: